 - Computers – Most live on computers;

-- Cats - It is rare that someone does not like cats, some even dress up;
+- Cats – It is rare for someone not to like cats, some even dress up;

-- Moe - Cute stuff, cute anime and characters;
+- moe – Cute things, cuteness of anime and characters;

-- Cute things - Cuddly toys, caps, character toys;
+- Cute things – Plush toys, caps, character toys;

 - Itasha – Cars with prints;

-- Waifu - Most Otaku have a waifu;
+- waifu – Most Otakus have a waifu;

-This list even shows some things that are considered questionable.
-The point we want to make is that, watching anime doesn’t make you an otaku.
-There are crazy Otaku, and they have problems, but it is a subject that must be understood and respected.
+This list even shows some things considered questionable.
+The point we want to make is that watching anime doesn't make you an otaku.
+There are crazy otakus, and they have problems, but it's a subject that must be understood and respected.

-I recommend some animations and manga, which depict the life of a otaku or something related, I’ll leave a list here:
+I recommend some animations and mangas, which depict the life of a otaku or something related, I'll leave a list here: